cheinisch/minniark/README.md

 ### Docker Container

-You can also install Image-Portfolio via Docker.
+You can also install LensFlow via Docker.
 The easiest way to do this is with the following commands:
 ```
 mkdir image-portfolio
 cd image-portfolio